 - Complete a semester or a year abroad.
 Spending time with native Spanish speakers will help an individual develop his or her language abilities and become immersed in the culture.
 As a further benefit, one generally is awarded academic credit for time studying abroad.

 Step 2: Get a Teaching Certificate

-Spanish teachers must possess state licensure if they are going to be employed in a public school.
-Private schools may not require state licensure for teachers.
-Licensing criteria differ by state but commonly include graduation from a college or university with an approved teacher training curriculum as well as the fulfillment of a student teaching experience, and passage of general knowledge and subject-specific examinations.
+Spanish teachers must possess state licensure if they are going to be employed in a public school, while private schools may not require state licensure for teachers.
+Licensing criteria differ by state, but commonly include graduation from a college or university with an approved teacher-training curriculum as well as the fulfillment of a student teaching experience, and passage of general knowledge and subject-specific examinations.
 To acquire a teaching certificate or license, a prospective Spanish teacher must register with his or her state board of education and complete one or more exams.